-Clinical and Abnormal psychology is the study of psychological disorder.
+Psychopathology is the study of psychological disorder.
 In this class, we will study contemporary perspectives on the development, maintenance, and treatment of the major classes of disorder, including anxiety, mood disorders and suicide, schizophrenia and psychosis, trauma/PTSD, eating disorders, dissociation, personality disorders, and disorders that affect children and older adults.
 Students will read and write about case studies, and will engage in experiential exercises related to these diagnostic areas.
-Prereq: one 200-level course in psychology; CL: PSYC 300A; Offered annually; S. O'Brien groups.
-Emphasis is placed on the evaluation and discussion of this material.
-Prereq: PSYC 100; CL: AFST 278; DV; Offered annually; K. Shaw
+Prereq: one 200-level course in psychology; Offered annually; S. O'Brien